hail-is/hail/hail/python/hail/docs/overview/expressions.rst

     ...   .or_missing())
     <Int32Expression of type int32>

-Notice that this expression ends with a call to :meth:`.CaseBuilder.or_missing`, which means that if none of the conditions are met, a missing value is returned.
+Notice that this expression ends with a call to :meth:`~hail.expr.builders.CaseBuilder.or_missing`, which means that if none of the conditions are met, a missing value is returned.

-Cases started with :func:`.case` can end with a call to :meth:`.CaseBuilder.or_missing`, :meth:`.CaseBuilder.default`, or :meth:`.CaseBuilder.or_error`, depending on what you want to happen if none of the *when* clauses are met.
+Cases started with :func:`.case` can end with a call to :meth:`~hail.expr.builders.CaseBuilder.or_missing`, :meth:`~hail.expr.builders.CaseBuilder.default`, or :meth:`~hail.expr.builders.CaseBuilder.or_error`, depending on what you want to happen if none of the *when* clauses are met.

 It's important to note that missingness propagates up in Hail, so if the value